 Desert News examined the history of multiple Christmas carols, including “Carol of the Bells.”

 In its study, Desert News uncovered the fact that “Carol of the Bells” was written with the intention that it would be performed a cappella by a choir singing four separate parts.
 This is how we traditionally hear “Carol of the Bells” performed today, though various artists have offered their own takes on the tune.

 As an a cappella group, you can bet that singing “Carol of the Bells” came naturally to Pentatonix.
 Their mix of voice types and ranges combined perfectly in their arrangement of the tune.
 If Leontovych and Wilhousky were here today, they’d probably be proud of how well Pentatonix portrayed their work.

 Pentatonix shared their official music video for “Carol of the Bells” on November 14, 2012.
-It is still one of the most popular videos on their channel, with over 175 million views after nine years on YouTube.
+It is still one of the most popular videos on their channel.

 Who remembers when we released our VERY FIRST CHRISTMAS MUSIC VIDEO for "Carol of the Bells" on @YouTube!?
 Today marks its SEVEN YEAR ANNIVERSARY! @ScottHoying shares his favorite memory while filming the video. https://t.co/dd7gOt4YRs #TheBestofPTXChristmas pic.twitter.com/iL3NWlqBOU